Fetal Abdominal Cysts

 How Are Fetal Abdominal Cysts Treated?

-Ovarian cysts, unless very large, are usually observed for a matter of weeks or months with the expectation that they will go away on their own.
-If they don’t go away after a reasonable period, they are deemed not to be the result of mother’s hormones and are removed with surgery — either through an abdominal incision or with minimally invasive surgery.
+After birth, ovarian cysts, unless very large, are usually observed for weeks or months with the expectation that they will go away on their own.
+If they don’t go away after a reasonable period, they are removed with surgery — either through an abdominal incision or with minimally invasive surgery.